admiralyeoj/resume/resume.md

 - The theme is using composer and yarn to install packages needed.
 - Self-hosted with my home lab, using AWS S3 bucket, for media storage, distributed via AWS CloudFront, and enhanced with Cloudflare for additional security and performance.
 - Created a CI/CD to automatically compile and build a docker package that allows easy updates to the website on my Homelab.
-- The code is viewable on GitHub.

 **[_AniManager_](https://github.com/admiralyeoj/animanager)** Go application

-- Built with Golang
+- Built with Golang and MySQL
 - Using the AniList API to track and store release dates, times, and show information in a PostgreSQL database.
 - Once the episodes air, an announcement is made on Bluesky to let followers know they’re now live.
-- This process is automated with cron jobs and commands within the Go application.
+- This process is automated with cron jobs, queue system and commands within the Go application.

 **[_Flex Maps WP_](https://github.com/admiralyeoj/wp-flex-maps)** Custom WP Plugin